-Thai friends tell me of low level corruption by the police and how the law rarely applies to those who can pay to have the authorities look the other way.
+Thai friends tell me of low-level corruption by the police and how the law rarely applies to those who can pay to have the authorities look the other way.

-I was actually relieved to see a second YouTube video that showed it was them who initiated the confrontation and threw the first punch.
+I was actually relieved to see a second YouTube video that showed it was they who initiated the confrontation and threw the first punch.
 However, I still can’t come to terms with the tragedy in Koh Tao.
 There are far too many unanswered questions for anyone to be certain that they have convicted the right people.

 There is a dark side to Thailand – but westerners who respect the culture and don’t go looking for trouble are no more likely to come to harm than anywhere else in the world.
-In this respect the Koh Tao murders are an anomaly not the norm, the victims were completely innocent.
+In this respect the Koh Tao murders are an anomaly, not the norm, the victims were completely innocent.
 Like many others though, I fear those who were convicted might be too.

 I know I should say Pattaya, but I can’t.
 It’s a great place to visit and I’m sure I will be coming back for years to come, but I’ve got to the age where I like to chill out and Pattaya has so much going on.
-I am a huge fan of northern Thailand, particularly Chiang Mai, Pai, Chiang Rai and the Myanmar border area.
+I am a huge fan of northern Thailand, particularly Chiang Mai, Pai, Chiang Rai, and the Myanmar border area.

-I’ve also been lucky enough to spend a fair amount of time in the north-east, visiting places like Khon Kaen, Chaiyaphum, Korat and Chiang Khan.
-As I write this, I’m thinking of a great trip to Petchabun and Sukothai and I’m also a fan of the laid back seaside town of Hua Hin.
+I’ve also been lucky enough to spend a fair amount of time in the northeast, visiting places like Khon Kaen, Chaiyaphum, Korat, and Chiang Khan.
+As I write this, I’m thinking of a great trip to Petchabun and Sukothai and I’m also a fan of the laid-back seaside town of Hua Hin.
 Don’t make me choose, I love them all.

 I was guilty of the same prejudice that I now abhor.
 An old colleague of mine moved to Thailand and I joined my friends in a knowing shake of the head.
 We all knew what he was going for.
 And then I had to visit Bangkok for work.
 It was the start of a serious love affair with the country.